Richard Stilgoe: Personal life

-Stilgoe has five children: a son and daughter with his first wife Lizzie, and two sons and a daughter with his second wife, Annabel.
+Stilgoe has five children: a son and daughter with his first wife Lizzie, and two sons and a daughter with his second wife, Annabel, including musician Joe Stilgoe.

 He was High Sheriff of Surrey in 1998–99, and is a Deputy Lieutenant.
 He became president of Surrey County Cricket Club in 2005.
 He has also been president of the Lord's Taverners.

 He owns Winifred Atwell's "other" piano, the one which she used for her honky-tonk performances and recordings.